A photo for the weekend…

 Feel free to add a comment here on OmegaForums

-The Ultraman is an original watch produced by Omega in very low numbers, (the number bandied about is 50 pieces) and the only confirmed difference as stated in the extract is the fitment of an Orange chronograph hand.
+The Ultraman is an original watch produced by Omega in very low numbers, (the number bandied about is 50 pieces) and the only confirmed difference as stated in the extract is the fitment of an reddish – orange chronograph hand.

-The watch is essentially a 145.012-67 with a long orange chronograph hand.
+The watch is essentially a 145.012-67 with a long reddish orange chronograph hand.
+There is also a theory that an original Ultraman was released with a shiny black dial.

 MWO has determined that they are all in the serial range between 26.076.xxx and 26.079.xxx.
 They also determined the orange chrono hand length is 18.80mm and unique to this execution.